ArkEcosystemArchive/laravel-fortify/README.md

 **Note:** If you use the `username_alt` setting, you need to ensure that your users table has that column.

-6. Register databags in your  that are used by the auth pages
+6. Register databags in your `AppServiceProvider` that are used by the auth pages

 ```php
 use Konceiver\DataBags\DataBag;